CL - CY Level - 1 Report

 TASK 4: OSI Model

-The OSI (Open Systems Interconnection) model defines how data is transmitted across networks.
-It comprises seven layers, each responsible for specific communication functions, enabling interoperability between systems.
+The OSI model is a framework that outlines how data is transmitted across networks.
+It is divided into seven layers, each with specific responsibilities, enabling smooth and efficient data communication between systems.

-- Transport Layer: Ensures reliable data transfer (e.g., TCP).
+- Transport Layer: Ensures reliable data transfer through packetization (e.g., TCP for messages).

-- Network Layer: Routes data using IP addresses.
+- Network Layer: Routes data using IP addresses, like a GPS for the internet.

 - Physical Layer: Delivery trucks and roads.